svpatil1/Kmeans-clustering/README.md

 | 2 | 0.95 | 0.72 | 0.82 | 50 |
 | avg/total | 0.83 | 0.83 | 0.83 | 150 |

-High Precision + High Recall = Highly accurate model Thus, this model gives 83% of the data which are truly relevant.
+High Precision + High Recall = Highly accurate model.

+Thus, this model gives 83% of the data which are truly relevant.